 Sitting Down Together at the End of Each Month

-It is said that one of the quickest ways to ruin a roommate relationship is for one person to get passive aggressive about the bills.
+It is said that one of the quickest ways to ruin a roommate relationship is for one person to get passive-aggressive about the bills.
 That’s why it’s recommended to avoid leaving little notes around the house about who owes what (or who hasn’t done the dishes in far too long) and instead face those issues head on.

-By sitting down in person, no one can avoid possible uncomfortable questions about money and everyone can figure out potential sticky situations together.
+By sitting down in person, no one can avoid possible uncomfortable questions about money.
+You all can figure out potential sticky situations together.